Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 Safety Measures

-In terms of safety measures, a GaN charger from a reputed brand provides multiple layers of protection.
-Taking an example of the Ugreen 100W Uno GaN charger, you get protection against overcurrent, overvoltage, short circuit, overtemperature, overpower, anti-inter reference, lightning, and flame retardant shell protection.
+In terms of safety, a GaN charger from a reputable brand offers multiple layers of protection.
+For example, the Ugreen 100W Uno GaN charger offers protection against overcurrent, overvoltage, short circuit, overtemperature, overpower, anti-interference, lightning, and a flame-retardant shell.

 Safety Measures on a GaN Charger

-A normal charger would also have some sort of protection against overcurrent and short circuits if it comes from a reputed brand.
-But it wouldn’t advanced level of protection as found in a GaN charger.
+A normal charger would also have some form of protection against overcurrent and short circuits if it's from a reputable brand.
+But it wouldn't offer the advanced level of protection found in a GaN charger.

 Pricing

 Pricing is the only factor where a normal charger takes a point.
 Because GaN chargers are expensive compared to.
-But if you properly dig into the pricing and such, adding more money would seem wise as GaN chargers come with many perks over the traditional ones.
-But be advised, GaN chargers support PD protocol mainly and QuickCharge with USB-A ports.
+But if you dig into the pricing and such, adding more money would seem wise, as GaN chargers offer many perks over traditional ones.
+But be advised, GaN chargers primarily support PD and QuickCharge over USB-A ports.
 So, you might not get the best charging speed on your phone (check the cross-compatibility chart mentioned above).

 Why do you need the right charger for your smartphone?

 • Safety: The primary concern is safety.
-Using a wrong or counterfeit charger can cause your phone to overheat, leading to the potential start of a fire.
+Using an incorrect or counterfeit charger can cause your phone to overheat, potentially starting a fire.

-• Charging Speed:- The right charger will provide an adequate amount of charging speed for your phone.
-While a wrong charger can cause a lower charging speed.
+• Charging Speed: The right charger will provide adequate charging speed for your phone.
+A wrong charger can cause slower charging.

-• Battery Health:- A right charger is also healthy for your battery life while a wrong one can do exactly the opposite.
+• Battery Health: The right charger is also good for your battery life, while the wrong one can shorten it.

 Ultimate Charger Buying Guide: How to pick the right charger for your phone?

-• First of all, you should know the charging protocol of your smartphone.
+• First of all, you should know your smartphone's charging protocol.
 Whether it is using QuickCharge, PD, HyperCharge, SuperVOOC, FlashCharge, TurboCharge, SuperCharge, or such.

 • Then, you can head to a trusted store to buy an official charger for your phone.
-Be advised, that the local market is filled with dozens of counterfeit so-called fast chargers.
-So, I always recommend you to go to an official store/site.
-Plus never buy an unbranded charger.
+Be advised that the local market is filled with dozens of counterfeit so-called fast chargers.
+So I always recommend going to an official store/site.
+Plus, never buy an unbranded charger.

-• In Nepal, only Xiaomi/Redmi, Vivo, Samsung, and Apple’s official chargers are sold.
-As writing this article, I haven’t found the original chargers for OnePlus, Realme, Motorola, Tecno, Infinix, and Honor phones being sold officially.
-So chances are, you will find a lot of fake chargers of those companies.
+• In Nepal, only Xiaomi/Redmi, Vivo, Samsung, OnePlus, and Apple's official chargers are sold.
+While writing this article, I haven't found the original chargers for Realme, Motorola, Tecno, Infinix, and Honor phones being sold officially.
+So chances are, you will find a lot of fake chargers.

 • If there are no official chargers to buy, check the most compatible cross-platform protocol.
 And then, buy that charger.

-• Also, you always have to buy original cables or at least good-quality cables that meet the adaptor’s requirements.
+• Also, you always have to buy original cables, or at least high-quality ones that meet the adaptor's requirements.

-• SuperVOOC protocol in Oppo/OnePlus/Realme smartphones and FlashCharge of Vivo/iQOO phones use a high amp cable such as 6A, 8A, 10A, and low volt adaptor like 5-10V, depending on the charging power.
-For eg, an 80W SuperVOOC or FllashCharge adaptor will need an 8A cable to charge your supported Oppo/OnePlus/Realme and Vivo/iQOO phones with maximum speed.
+• SuperVOOC protocol in Oppo/OnePlus/Realme smartphones and FlashCharge in Vivo/iQOO phones use a high-amp cable, such as 6A, 8A, or 10A, and a low-volt adaptor, like 5-10V, depending on the charging power.
+For example, an 80W SuperVOOC or FlashCharge adaptor requires an 8A cable to charge your supported Oppo/OnePlus/Realme and Vivo/iQOO phones at maximum speed.

 • If budget is not your concern, you can get a braided USB cable from reputed companies like Ugreen, Xiaomi/Redmi, and Anker.